ReVanced/revanced-documentation/docs/revanced-resources/troubleshooting.md

 Change to iOS TV in `Settings > ReVanced > Miscellaneous > Spoof video streams`

+You must also be logged in and not in incognito mode, otherwise the audio track menu is still hidden even if iOS TV is selected.

-## 5 Videos play with automatically dubbed AI audio translations
+## 5 Videos play with dubbed AI audio translations

-Change spoofing to iOS TV (item `4`), then enable `Force original audio language` in the `Video` settings
+Change spoofing to iOS TV (item `4`), then enable `Force original audio language` in the `Video` settings.

 ## 7 Stable volume is not available